mkorakin/ui-design-patterns-by-example/README.md

 ## Long-Press Clicker - MVC
 A Controller can encapsulate control logic, separating it from presentation logic.

-In Long-Press Clicker we want a button than can be long pressed to automatically generate clicks.
+In Long-Press Clicker we want a button that can be long pressed to automatically generate clicks.
 The longer pressed, the faster clicks will be generated.

 To implement this, the [Controller](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/LongPressClicker/LongPressClickerController.kt) will maintain a state using timers for auto-incrementing:
 ```kotlin